sbw70/verification-constraints/labs/nuvl-edge/provider-authenticity/poc001-hmac/RESULTS.md

 ## Summary

-POC-001 tested bounded disconnected authority during provider unavailability using HMAC-SHA256 authenticated artifacts.
+POC-001 evaluated bounded disconnected authority during temporary provider unavailability using HMAC-SHA256 authenticated artifacts.

-The test established a provider-first normal path and a bounded fallback path in which a previously issued artifact could authorize one matching request while the provider was unavailable.
+The test exercised a provider-first normal path and a bounded disconnected path in which a previously issued artifact could authorize one matching request while the provider was unavailable.

-The original test was performed July 11, 2026.
+The original test was performed on July 11, 2026.

 ## Test Sequence

-The recorded test sequence exercised:
+The recorded sequence exercised:

 1. provider-reachable baseline;
 2. provider unavailable with a valid bounded artifact;